 Curried Yogurt

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 See our Affiliate Disclosure for more information.

-Its versatility doesn’t stop there: I love enjoying the leftovers as a dip for tortilla chips or drizzling it over roasted vegetables for a tangy twist.
-Healthy, comforting, and packed with flavor, this curried yogurt is one of those recipes that feels indulgent without being heavy.
+One of the best things about this recipe is its versatility.
+Leftovers make a wonderful dip for tortilla chips, and a spoonful drizzled over roasted vegetables adds an instant burst of flavor.
+Healthy, comforting, and packed with aromatic spices, this curried yogurt is one of those recipes that feels indulgent without being heavy.

+Curried Yogurt